Elizabeth Gould Bell: Suffragist militant

 The day after the Belfast papers had reported that the WSPU would begin to organise in the city, the Ulster Unionist Council announced that the Provisional Government (readied for Ulster should a Home-Rule parliament be established in Dublin) would extend votes to women.
-With regard to an Irish parliament the nationalists would make no such undertaking.
+With regard to an Irish parliament, the nationalists would make no such undertaking.
 What Elizabeth McCracken (the writer "L.A.M.
 Priestley" who had followed Bell from the IWSS) hailed as the "marriage of unionism and women's suffrage", did not last the winter.
 In March 1914, after being door-stepped for four days in London, Edward Carson ruled that Unionists could not take a position on so divisive an issue as women's suffrage.
 At a meeting in Belfast’s Ulster Hall, Evans declared an end to "the truce we have held in Ulster".

 Bell was actively involved in the militant campaign that followed.
 Five Unionist-owned buildings and related male recreational facilities, including Knock Golf Club, Newtownards Race Stand and Belfast Bowling and Tennis Club were burned and damaged.
 On 31 July 1914, in a plan hatched with Evans, Lillian Metge bombed the chancel of Lisburn Cathedral.
 Bell, who was to insist that she always made sure that the properties were empty before setting fire to them, was one of 13 suffragettes arrested.

 Their trials and sentencing were interrupted by the European war.
-After the its declaration of war upon Germany on 4 August, the British declared a general amnesty with regard women suffragist prisoners.
-Christabel Pankurst, over the objections of Evans, Bell, McCracken and others, responded by directing an immediate and absolute cessation of the suffragette campaign throughout Britain and the closure of WSPU offices in Belfast.
+After its declaration of war upon Germany on 4 August, the British declared a general amnesty with regard to women suffragist prisoners.
+Over the objections of Evans, Bell, McCracken and others, Christabel Pankhurst responded by directing an immediate and absolute cessation of the suffragette campaign throughout Britain and the closure of WSPU offices in Belfast.